Vertical timber paling fence with grass growing along its base

 First SWMS Free — No Credit Card

 Installation of timber paling fences, picket fences, and boundary fences for residential and commercial properties.
-Covers post hole digging with powered earth auger (entanglement hazard - two-person operation mandatory), underground services identification via BYDA/Dial Before You Dig (20,000 strikes per year nationally), concrete post footings (cement burns - pH 12-13), nail gun paling fixing (sequential trigger only), circular saw cutting of posts/rails/palings, manual handling of heavy materials (posts, concrete bags, paling packs), and UV/heat exposure for outdoor work.
-H4 treated timber posts in ground contact per AS 5604/AS 1604.
+Covers post hole digging with powered earth auger (entanglement hazard - two-person operation mandatory), underground services identification via BYDA (Before You Dig Australia; more than 15,000 strikes recorded annually per the BYDA 2023-24 Annual Report), concrete post footings (cement burns - pH 12-13), nail gun paling fixing (sequential trigger only), circular saw cutting of posts/rails/palings, manual handling of heavy materials (posts, concrete bags, paling packs), and UV/heat exposure for outdoor work.
+H4 treated timber posts in ground contact per AS 5604:2022 (natural durability ratings) and AS/NZS 1604.1:2021 (preservative-treated wood-based products).
 Pre-filled hazards, controls, and risk ratings.

 70+ templatesPDF & DOCXAustralian WHS